What is squatting?

 - causing damage to the property when entering

-- causing damage while in the property
+- causing damage while on the property

 - not leaving when a possession order/ bailiff writ has been issued